CHarm#

 * we have to split the Gauss--Legendre grid into latitudinal chunks.

-* Naturally, the sum of "local_nlat" across all processes much match
+* Naturally, the sum of "local_nlat" across all processes must match

 * "nlat".
 This is automatically checked when calling